cyclopticnerve/PyPlate/README.md

 'pybaker' is a program which will replace certain values in the project directory.
-These values are read/written in the 'project.json' file in your project's 'pyplate/project.json' file.
+These values are read/written in the 'project.json' file in your project's 'pyplate' directory.
 Things like version number, short description, and other values that might change during a project's lifecycle are placed here.